xaviero98-stack/Kubernetes/Project/README.md

 # Creating the Gold layer

-The creation of the gold layer will be easily performed by using the following SQL statements (I'm not sure if the these chained SQL statement here can act as a script the way they are presented here piled up one after the other, I will make a copy-paste for each statement on the Trino client) inside the client above started:
+The creation of the gold layer will be easily performed by using the following SQL statements (I'm not sure if the these chained SQL statement here can act as a script the way they are presented here piled up one after the other), I will make a copy-paste for each statement on the Trino client above started:

 ```sql
 CREATE OR REPLACE VIEW rest.gold.addresses AS